DxSign/sideload-wiki/docs/guide/enable-developer-mode.md

 ![Turn On Developer Mode](/images/others/turn_on_developer_mode.png)

-# How to fix developer mode not showing in Privacy & Security
+# Fix developer mode toggle not appearing

-1. Install a app via a [websigner](https://ipasign.pro)
+1. Install a app via a [websigner](https://sideload.wiki/guide/websign.html)
-2. Navigate to Settings then Privacy & Security, and the Developer Mode setting should appear.
+2. Open the Settings app and then Privacy & Security.
+The Developer Mode toggle should appear at the bottom.

-OR

-1. Connect your device to a Mac/Macbook
-2. Trust the Mac on your device
-3. Download & Open Xcode
-4. Go to Window -> Devices And Simulators from the Xcode menu.
-5. Unplug and replug your phone into the Mac.
-6. Navigate to Settings then Privacy & Security, and the Developer Mode setting should appear.